Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/HARDWARE_SRS.md

 - If one unit goes down the data shall be sent from the sensor which is still alive.

+- The units shall use the 433.05 MHz band to communicate.

 ### 2.2 Non-Functional Requirements